Christina5P/rent-a-house/README.md

 - Header background is from https://pixabay.com/
 - Inspiration of codes are taken from "love Running" project (CI tutoring)
 - https://fontawesome.com/ - icons to the social media in the footer
+- Tutor assistance -teach how to point link to right map in workspace

 # Acknowledgments
 I will say thank you to a few people, who helped me proceed my P1 :